disha-umeshaiah/umbrella/README.md

 Umbrella was built to explore how real-time environmental data can be transformed into an immersive, cinematic, and intelligent interface.

-This project combines frontend engineering, API integration, animation systems, and UX experimentation.
+This project combines frontend engineering, animation systems, and UX experimentation.

 ---